Judging Against the Reference: Uncovering Knowledge-Driven Failures in LLM-Judges on QA Evaluation: Introduction

 To enable controlled investigation, we propose a systematic framework for swapped-reference QA evaluation.
 Specifically, we curate four existing QA datasets---NaturalQuestions-Open~\cite{lee2019latent}, PopQA~\cite{mallen2023not}, SciQ~\cite{welbl2017crowdsourcing}, and FreshQA~\cite{vu2024freshllms}---and construct tailored evaluation instances by creating diverse combinations of original and swapped reference answers together with corresponding candidate answers.
 Experiments with this framework reveal that even strong judge models frequently fail to prioritize the provided reference when it is swapped.
 We further show that this vulnerability persists across datasets and across different swapped entities, and does not vanish with increased evaluator capacity.

 Moreover, through extensive empirical analysis, we show that this vulnerability is driven by judges' over-reliance on parametric knowledge.
 Failures are strongly associated with the judge's internal beliefs: vulnerability diminishes when the swapped reference aligns with the judge's parametric knowledge, and it increases with the popularity of the associated knowledge.
-We further find that common prompt-based mitigation strategies, including chain-of-thought prompting, self-consistency, and detailed task instructions, do not resolve the issue.
-Taken together, these results expose a critical challenge for LLM-as-a-judge approaches in QA evaluation: when the provided gold reference
+We further find that common prompt-based mitigation strategies, including chain-of-thought prompting, in-context learning, and detailed task instructions, do not resolve the issue.
+Taken together, these results expose a critical challenge for LLM-as-a-judge approaches in QA evaluation: when the provided gold reference conflicts with a judge’s parametric knowledge, adherence to the reference can substantially degrade.

 In summary, we examine the challenges LLM judges face when the provided reference contradicts their internal knowledge, and we make the following contributions: \begin{itemize} \item We uncover a critical failure mode in LLM-judge--based QA evaluation: judges often ignore evaluation instructions when the reference answer is different from models' parametric knowledge. \item We introduce a systematic swapped-reference QA evaluation framework that enables fine-grained and controlled analysis of LLM judges’ adherence to references across datasets, swap types, and candidate-reference alignments. \item We identify key factors underlying the failure, showing that stronger parametric knowledge can intensify ignorance of swapped references, and that standard prompting-based mitigation techniques provide limited relief. \end{itemize}